Let’s Get Phygital (Huh?!?)

 There are obviously many more questions that can be asked, but you get the point: People first!
 Which leads me to a final list of preliminary questions.
 The one’s that – as leaders within your organization – you need to ask yourself.

-- What is our ideal membership of the future?
+- What is our ideal clientele of the future?

 - Does our current brand, marketing, product offering, structure and culture support this ideal?